 Approximately 125 Colvin Elementary School third-graders will participate in a variety of campus activities as part of Friends University’s annual Week of Welcome Service Day, Aug.
 22.

 Colvin Elementary School students will learn the importance and excitement of attending college while interacting with approximately 300 incoming freshmen and transfer students.

 If you are looking for links like campus email, Moodle and Self-service Banner under the Quick Links section of our home page, you may notice that Web Services is making an update to the Friends University website.

-The University is using Rave Alert supplied by Rave Wireless to disseminate timely notifications to users via multiple communications channels including mobile text alerts and email.
-The alert system will be able to notify students at University sites in Wichita, Topeka and Lenexa sites independently.
+Friends University uses the Falcon Alert system to disseminate timely notifications to users via multiple communications channels including mobile text alerts and email.
+The alert system notifies students at University sites in Wichita, Topeka and Lenexa sites independently.

 Friends University’s summer workshops for teachers begin May 31 and run through July.
 The workshops offer opportunities for pre-kindergarten through twelfth grade educators to recertify, in addition to learning new skills and sharpening old skills.
 View brochures of workshop offerings online at www.friends.edu/academics/teacher-education-workshops.
 Educators can attend workshops in Wichita, Lenexa, Topeka and Dodge City.
 Enroll today!

 Friends University’s website has been switched to a new server today.
 Web Services has been testing the site on the new server this past week.
 We expect most pages and features to function as normal.
 However, if users notice a problem on the site, please report the problem to: firstname.lastname@example.org.
 Please include the URL for the page that is experiencing the problem.

 Prom is a rite of passage for many high school students – an expensive one, at that.
 And one that is out of reach for many area students.